 The School for Ministry curriculum functions on a two-year cycle with each course taught once every other year.
 Which courses taken depends on the year in which the student begins study.
-We are currently enrolling for the Spring Semester of year two (Spring 2021).
+We are currently enrolling for the summer and fall of year one (August 2021).
 The full two-year course-load is intended to prepare students for diaconal ministry.
-For students called to the priesthood, we periodically offer a third year of study.

 New Testament I

 Summer and Fall 2021

 These two 3-hour classes are a short prerequisite to the four semester-length Biblical Studies classes (Hebrew Bible 1 & 2, and New Testament 1 & 2) that are part of the core of the School for Ministry (SFM) curriculum.
 During these sessions on Hermeneutics (the Science of Interpretation), we will be exploring together the basic principles used by scholars to read and interpret the Scriptures.
 Texts are never self-explanatory, as we shall discover; and reading Biblical texts, in particular, is an exercise that is fraught with potential pitfalls that requires patience and nuance on the part of the student who seeks to hear the “Word” of God in the words of these ancient manuscripts.
 Through a series of multimedia exercises that are intended to be provocative and engaging, we will be exposed to many of our explicit and implicit preferences and prejudices that impact and shape acts of interpretation, and the instability and fluidity of the idea of an objective “meaning” of a text.
 Having familiarized ourselves with the basic principles of “Hermeneutics” – Genre (what sort of text is this?), Isegesis (what do we bring to the text?) and Exegesis (what do we take out of the text?) – we will be ready to move on to the substantial work of exploring and interpreting the Biblical texts for ourselves.